Support SLFS here or join the Red Carpet Club here. | 10 Days of Lynch. 1/11 – 1/21. Get tix here.

 THE VISION

 When completed, the Tower will serve as a community-based, mission-driven anchor for the 9th & 9th neighborhood.
-This treasured movie house will be Utah’s cinematic museum, trailblazing environmental responsiblity and serving community through historic, contemporary, and unique technological film screenings, director/actor Q&A’s, cultural/environmental films, panel discussions, and SLFS’ amazing programming and curation projects.
-It will include museum exhibits for cinema that access our nostalgia for our past and celebrate the future of the medium of film.
+This treasured movie house will be Utah’s cinematic museum, trailblazing environmental responsibility and serving community through historic, contemporary, and unique technological film screenings, director/actor Q&As, cultural/environmental films, panel discussions, and SLFS’ curated programming.
+It will include museum exhibits that celebrate cinema’s history while inspiring the future of the medium.

 RECENT HAPPENINGS